MagdiAref/CS214-Systems-Programming/README.md

     // increasing order such as 13, 17
     // if n is prime print out n
     // if factors are repeated then print them out as many times needed // 32 = 2 2 2 2 2

+Sort.C
+- Write a program that reads from stdin and sorts its input.
+If no commandline option is given, it should use case-insensitive lexicographic sorting.
+If the -n option is given, it should use numeric sorting (in this case, you can assume all inputs will be valid integers).

+Uniq.C
+- Write a program that reads from stdin and filters out duplicate lines of input.
+It should read lines from stdin, and then print each unique line along with a count of how many times it appeared.
+Input is case-sensitive, so “hello” and “Hello” are not duplicates.
+Note that only adjacent duplicates count, so if the input were the lines “hello”, “world”, and “hello” again, all three would be treated as unique.

+Monster.C
+- This program is a game of a player and monster moving on a 2D grid.
+The player has a goal to reach.
+The monster wants to reach the player.
+In each turn, the player moves one square, then the monster moves towards the player.
+If either reaches their target, the game ends immediately.
+If the player reaches the goal, it prints “player wins!”.
+If the monster reaches the player, it prints “monster wins!”.
+The player’s moves (N, W, S, or E) are read from stdin, one per line.
+If the move is invalid (e.g., the player tries to move off the board, print “invalid move” and read a new move).
+If the player intentionally moves into the monster’s square, it counts as the monster winning.
+On its turn, the monster considers the horizontal and vertical distances to reach the player and moves to reduce the larger of these two.
+If they’re the same, the monster chooses the vertical direction.
+Its move should be printed, e.g., “monster moves E”.
+For example, suppose we have a 10 × 10 grid where the player starts at (0, 0) and chooses to move along the blue path to reach the goal at (8, 2).
+The monster starts at (3, 9) and its moves are shown in red.
+The player reaches the goal before the monster reaches the player, so the player wins.